Medical Summary

 Crime

-High risk of violent crime (armed robbery and home invasion) and petty crime exists throughout the country, especially in Freetown (particularly on Lumley Beach and in Aberdeen areas) and other cities.
+High risk of violent crime (armed robbery and home invasion) and high risk of petty crime exist throughout the country, especially in Freetown (particularly on Lumley Beach; in Congo Cross, Wilkinson Road, and Aberdeen areas; on the ferry to and from Lungi International Airport; in bars, restaurants, and nightclubs), and other cities.

 Civil Unrest